Deaf Victoria’s Capacity Building project was funded by the and delivered organisational and individual capacity building activities across Victoria.

-We have engaged with Impact Co to help us to develop the Governance Module as a part of the training package for the Board, as well as the Deaf Leadership Program.
+We engaged with Impact Co to help us to develop the Governance Module as a part of the training package for the Board, as well as the Deaf Leadership Program.
 The design of the program and governance module is being informed by three deaf trainers to ensure content produced is culturally appropriate and accessible.
-Impact Co are also developing an evaluation toolkit which will better equip Deaf Victoria for current and future projects.
+Impact Co also developed an evaluation toolkit which will better equip Deaf Victoria for current and future projects.

-Approach and outputs:
+Approach and Outputs:

 - Establish an advisory group for project updates, advice, and inputs.

 - Partner with Expression Australia for mentoring opportunities with board and staff of Deaf Victoria.

 - Engage with Impact Co to develop the governance training package for the Board and for the Deaf Leadership Program.

 - Update Deaf Victoria quality and Board governance documentation with support from culturally competent Deaf Community leaders.